teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 > >
 > > - It seems that `Busco` could find almost all expected genes in the reference genome assembly.
 > > - By looking at the results, we see that we have 449 / 450 Complete BUSCOs, and one Fragmented BUSCO.
-> > - This will form the baseline for the BUSCO QC results expected of a high-quality genome assembly.
+> > - This will form the baseline for the `Busco` QC results expected of a high-quality genome assembly.
 > > - From here, we will use our input DNA sequence data to assemble the genome of the sequenced organism, and will compare the QC results to that of the published `reference_genome.fasta` assembly.
 > >
 > {: .solution}
 >
 {: .question}

 ## Draft assembly with Flye + Nanopore reads